 19 Burns Avenue, San Ignacio

-The Actun Tunichil Muknal (ATM) cave is the most popular, but be warned.
-It’s a lot.
-You’ll need to hike through waist-deep water, and slide through tight walls.
+The Actun Tunichil Muknal (ATM) cave is the most popular and perhaps the most strenuous.
+You’ll be hiking through waist-deep water and sliding through tight walls.

-St. Herman’s cave is the less popular, but still beautiful option, plus you’ll get the visit the Inland Blue Hole afterward for a refreshing, cool swim.
-But it isn’t much easier either.
-You won’t have to wade through ice cold water, but that’s about the only difference.
+St. Herman’s cave is the less popular, but still beautiful option.
+Plus, you’ll get the visit the Inland Blue Hole afterward for a refreshing, cool swim.
+It’s still a challenging climb, but you won’t have to wade through ice cold water.

-Look, both these places are stunning, and very much worth the effort.
+Both these places are stunning.
 I hiked through St. Herman’s and was spellbound by how enchanting it was.
 But it’s a doozy.
 Maybe you’re the type who doesn’t mind.
 If so, then go hike and have a blast!

 But if that sounds like too much, or you’re a bit claustrophobic, there’s still a way to experience the beauty of the cave.
 Consider cave tubing; less intense, and still inside a cave.

 Spend your last night in San Ignacio bidding a fond farewell to the creatures of the jungle.
-We’ll be back at the San Ignacio Resort for this tour, because the property is on a freakin’ jungle (and it’s much cheaper than other tour options).
+We’ll be back at the San Ignacio Resort for this tour, because the property is on an actual jungle (and it’s much cheaper than other tour options).